Lambiek

 Erotic Comics

-In this overview, we will try to give a broad survey of comics with sexual and erotic content.
-We have carefully chosen the graphic material with discretion, but cannot take responsibility for anyone who might feel offended by the pictures used for illustration.
-If you are under the age of eighteen, or feel in any way that explicit sexual material might upset you, we strongly advise you to leave this page immedidiately, and browse through some of the other pages on this site.
+In this overview, we will try to give a general survey of comics with adult, sexual and erotic content.
+We have carefully chosen the graphic material, but apologize for anyone, including Google, who might feel offended by pictures used for erotic illustration.
+If you are under the age of eighteen, or feel in any way that explicit sexual material might upset you, we advise you instead to browse through some of the thousands of other innocuous pages on this site.
+In today's advertising-driven world, it is unfortunate that many prominent Internet search engines feel they must 'protect' you from seeing depictions of basic human sexuality, except when selling consumer products.

-From the moment they knew how to handle their pencil, comic artists all over the world have used their talent to draw sexually explicit scenes.
+From the moment when comic artists first learned how to handle a pencil, many have used their talent to draw sexually explicit scenes, within cultures all over the world.
 For some this was just a juvenile phase, others have developed this particular interest into a professional production, to entertain and satisfy an audience of millions of fans of the graphic arts.

 Comics with a sexual content are always bound - or at least influenced - by the current cultural taboos.
 According to ruling opinions of what is tolerated, sexual comics will either be sold above or below the counter.
 While depicting bare breasts is not such a big deal in Western Europe, where female nudity is used for selling anything from shampoo to cars, but in America, naked breasts are associated solely with sex, and therefore banned from public display.
 In Japan, many sex comics (manga) deal with sex between or with underaged teenagers - the depiction of which is considered pedophilia in most Western comics.
 This goes to show that what is considered titillating in one culture, may be viewed as criminal in another.